Logging (Beta)

 • The live logs feature disables automatically when you scroll to load older logs.

 • You can’t sort logs by fields within structured logs.
-This is because Game Server Hosting can’t expect the log output format.
+This is because Multiplay Hosting can’t expect the log output format.

 Features and roadmap